pankajdbuey/microservice/README.md

 go env -w CGO_ENABLED=0**
 - run go build
 it will create a binary micro (linux)
-- keep Dockerfile inside docker and micro binary in same folder
+- keep Dockerfile,  which we can find under docker folder and generated micro binary both in same the folder
 - run  **docker build -t myservice:1.0.**

-- Now our container image with name myservice and tag 1.0 ready
+- Now our container image with name myservice and tag 1.0 is ready
 - Run below command to run our application which will be interacting with the mongo db in order to read/modify data
 - **docker run -p8000:8000 -dit --name db_client --link db_server test:1.0**